Karemelshimi/Customers-Personality-Analysis-SQL/README.md

 ![Screenshot (156)](https://github.com/Karemelshimi/Customers-Personality-Analysis/assets/153403784/d455c749-78ca-4224-84a0-111c4bcacaee)

 - This query segments people based on their age, grouping them into age groups with a decade difference between them and counting them.
-The first largest age group are customers in their 50s, second largest age group are 60s, and the third largest age group are customers in their 40s.
+The first largest age group is customers in their 50s, the second largest age group are customers in their 60s, and the third largest age group is customers in their 40s.
-This means that the majority of the customers are middle aged people.
+This means that the majority of the customers are middle-aged people.

 ```SQL
 SELECT age_group, COUNT(age_group) AS Total_Count_age_group